maja-jablonska/jaxtromet.py/README.md

 ## astromet.py

-Please take a look at the wonderful job done by Zephyr Penoyre and his team.
+Please take a look at the wonderful job done by Zephyr Penoyre and their team.

 A simple python package for generating astrometric tracks of single stars and the center of light of unresolved binary, blended and lensed systems.
 Includes a close emulation of Gaia's astrometric fitting pipeline.